braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_user_track.md

 {% alert note %}
 - When creating alias-only users through this endpoint, you must explicitly set the `_update_existing_only` flag to `false`.
 <br><br>
-- Updating the subscription status with this endpoint will not only update the user specified by their external_id (e.g User 123), but it will also update the subscription status of any users with the same email as that user (User 123).
+- Updating the subscription status with this endpoint will not only update the user specified by their external_id (e.g User1), but it will also update the subscription status of any users with the same email as that user (User1).
 {% endalert %}

 ### Example Request Body for Event Tracking